ansible/awx/tools/docker-compose/README.md

     cert_subject:  "/C=US/ST=NC/L=Durham/O=awx/CN="
 ```

-keycloak_(user|pass) need to change if you modified the user when starting the initial container above. awx_(user|pass) are credentials to get you into your AWX instance so you can read and write the SAML settings. cert_subject will be the subject line of the certificate shared between AWX and keycloak you can change this if you like or just use the defaults.
+* keycloak_(user|pass) need to change if you modified the user when starting the initial container above.
+* awx_(user|pass) are credentials to get you into your AWX instance so you can read and write the SAML settings.
+* cert_subject will be the subject line of the certificate shared between AWX and keycloak you can change this if you like or just use the defaults.

+To override any of the variables above you can add more `-e` arguments to the playbook run below.
+For example, if you simply need to change the `awx_pass` add the argument `-r awx_pass=my_secret_pass` to the next command.

 Now that we have all of our variables covered we can run the playbook like:
 ```bash
 ansible-playbook tools/docker-compose/ansible/plumb_keycloak.yml -e container_reference=<your container reference here>
 ```
-To override any of the other variables add more `-e` arguments.

 Once the playbook is done running SAML should now be setup in your development environment.
 This realm has three users with the following username/passwords:
 1. awx_unpriv:unpriv123